Air Force Job: AFSC 1C1X1 Air Traffic Controller

 Recruits who want to pursue this job need a composite score of at least 55 on the general (G) and mechanical (M) Air Force Qualification Areas of the Armed Services Vocational Aptitude Battery (ASVAB) tests.

 Since these airmen will be overseeing flight patterns and other sensitive Air Force information, they need to be able to obtain a secret security clearance from the Department of Defense.
-This involves a lengthy background check of character and finances, and a criminal record or a history of drug abuse may be grounds for denying such a clearance.
+This involves a lengthy background check of character and finances; a criminal record or a history of drug abuse may be grounds for denying such a clearance.

 Training for Air Force Air Traffic Controllers